Influencers Tips & Strategies

 • Algorithms: What kind of content does the platform favor?
 What helps a post get seen?

 • Audience Culture: How do users behave on that platform?
 What kind of content feels native versus what screams "AD"?
-A polished, cinematic video might kill it on YouTube but flop on TikTok, where low-fi authenticity often wins.
+A polished, cinematic video might succeed on YouTube but flop on TikTok, where low-fi authenticity often wins.

 Learn to Build a Brand Organically

 The best influencer managers think like organic social media managers.
-They know how to create content that people actually want to engage with.
+They create content that people actually want to engage with.
 One of the best ways to learn is by doing it yourself.
 Start a personal project account about something you love - baking, vintage furniture, hiking - and try to grow it.
 This hands-on experience teaches you more than any course could.
 You'll learn firsthand about a platform's algorithm, what good content looks like, and how hard it is to build an engaged community from scratch.
-This practical understanding is priceless when you start collaborating with creators.

 Get Comfortable with Data

 Marketing is a blend of art and science.
-You need to be able to look at an analytics dashboard and understand what the numbers are telling you.
+You need to look at an analytics dashboard and understand what the numbers are telling you.
 Get familiar with key performance indicators (KPIs) like:

 • Reach: The total number of unique people who saw the content.